ongres/stackgres/doc/content/en/04-production-installation/01-pre-requisites/02-data-storage/02-openebs/_index.md

 description: "Details about how to install OpenEBS and how to configure it"
 ---

-[OpenEBS](https://docs.openebs.io/docs/next/overview.html) turns any storage available on the Kubernetes worker nodes into local or distributed Kubernetes Persistent Volumes.
+[OpenEBS](https://docs.openebs.io/docs/next/overview.html) turns any storage available on the Kubernetes worker nodes into local or distributed Kubernetes persistent volumes.

-OpenEBS Local and Distributed volumes are implemented using a collection of OpenEBS Data Engines.
-OpenEBS Control Plane integrates deeply into Kubernetes and uses Kubernetes to manage the provisioning, scheduling and maintenance of OpenEBS Volumes.
+OpenEBS Local and Distributed Volumes are implemented using a collection of OpenEBS Data Engines.
+OpenEBS Control Plane integrates deeply into Kubernetes and uses Kubernetes to manage the provisioning, scheduling and maintenance of OpenEBS volumes.

-## Add OpenEBS to Kubernetes Cluster
+## Adding OpenEBS to Kubernetes

-Only the basics steps to install and start to use OpenEBS will be shown, if you want to customize your installation, check the full documentation [here](https://docs.openebs.io/docs/next/quickstart.html#how-to-setup-and-use-openebs).
+Only the basics steps to install and start to use OpenEBS will be shown.
+If you want to customize your installation, check the full documentation [here](https://docs.openebs.io/docs/next/quickstart.html#how-to-setup-and-use-openebs).

-### Install OpenEBS using Helm
+### Installing OpenEBS Using Helm

 ```
 helm repo add openebs https://openebs.github.io/charts